Sulles/YOLOL_Simulator/README.md

 ### Integrate transpiled Python code generated from Cylon AST into Simulator through YOLOL Chips (100% complete of 100%)
 Need to link YOLOL external variables to objects in the network and allow user to modify an object's 'external variables' names

-## Current Work In Progress (Planned for 0.1 Release) 95% Complete
+## Current Work In Progress (Planned for 0.1 Release) 85% Complete

 ### GUI (30% complete of 40%)
-It will be possible to create custom 'textures' for all components.
+It should be possible to create custom 'textures' for all components.
 Need to implement this with setup.
 (0% complete of 100%)

 GUI needs to show all objects in a network as well as their states (70% complete of 100%)